Musings on the worlds of aviation, military and international affairs.

 With reviews of books that cover these topics

-The Plymouth MP is known as one of very very few members with strong and recent military experience.
+The Plymouth MP (and now Minister) is known as one of very very few members with strong and recent military experience.
 This autobiography paints a picture of an officer with whom one would be very proud, indeed lucky, to serve.

 The early chapters, describing his childhood, are bleak (and indeed there are few shafts of light in the later ones).
 His parents’ strong Chapel background fomented a domestic life that was constricting, punitive, and might have irredeemably twisted the minds of less resolute characters than Mercer.
 Like many, he was drawn to life in the Army by the physical outdoor nature of the daily grind, but in addition it enabled him to escape his family and find his true soul.
 He scraped into Sandhurst by the back door, so to speak, and never looked back.
 The Commando unit of the RA provided the extra physicality he sought.

 The British Army’s experience in Afghanistan is the river that courses through this book.
 Mercer’s first tour was in 2006.
 Particularly given his subsequent career, he makes some interesting observations on the calibre of senior UK politicians that visited his unit in theatre – Hague and Cameron receive good reports.

 The corollary of fighting hard, is playing hard (the Commandos would probably put it more brusquely), and Mercer is very frank in relating toe-curling tales of his decompression periods.
 Throughout the book the reader is shown the demons with which Mercer is tussling, in early years because of his warped upbringing, in later years because of the strains of combat.